korhonenannmarie/Predicting-UFC-results-with-SVC/README.md

 Tried out my first ML project for the Machine Learning course at Aalto University.
 Note that there are some issues with the validation of the model.
+The .pdf file is answering questions directly asked in the assignment.
+The .ipynb file is the code without the explanations.